biogacop/Boost_LP_EFM/README.md

 # Boost_LP_EFM

-Supplementary information related to publication XXXX
+Supplementary information related to publication "Boosting the extraction of Elementary Flux Modes in Genome-Scale Metabolic Networks using the Linear Programming approach" in Bioinformatics.